-$$\rho(t) \in \partial P(\theta(t)).$$ (1.4b)
+$$\boldsymbol{\rho}(t) \in \partial P(\boldsymbol{\theta}(t)). \tag{1.4b}$$

 The computation of such ISS dynamics is discussed in [Burger et al.(2013)Burger, Möller, Benning, and Osher].
-With the aid of ISS dynamics, recently [Osher et al.(2016)Osher, Ruan, Xiong, Yao, and Yin] establishes the model selection consistency for early stopping regularization in both ISS and Linearized Bregman Iterations for the basic linear regression models.
+With the aid of ISS dynamics, recently [Osher et al.(2016)Osher, Ruan, Xiong, Yao, and Yin] establish the model selection consistency for early stopping regularization in both ISS and Linearized Bregman Iterations for the basic linear regression models.
 In particular, under nearly the same conditions as LASSO, ISS finds the oracle estimator which is bias-free while the LASSO is biased.
 However, it remains largely open to explore the statistical consistency for general loss and penalty functions, despite successful applications of (1.2) in a variety of fields such as image processing and statistical modeling that will be illustrated below.
-One purpose of writing this tutorial is the hope that more statisticians will benefit from the usage of this simple algorithm with the aid of this R package, Libra, and eventually reach a deep understanding of its statistical nature.
+As one purpose of this tutorial, we hope more statisticians will benefit from the usage of this simple algorithm with the aid of this R package, Libra, and eventually reach a deep understanding of its statistical nature.

-In the sequel we shall consider two types of parameters, $(\theta_0, \theta)$ , where $\theta_0$ denotes the unpenalized parameters (usually intercept in the model) and $\theta$ represents all the penalized sparse parameters.
+In the sequel we shall consider two types of parameters, (θ_0, θ) , where θ_0 denotes the unpenalized parameters (usually intercept in the model) and θ represents all the penalized sparse parameters.
 Correspondingly, $L(\theta_0, \theta)$ denotes the Loss function.
 In most cases, $L(\theta_0, \theta)$ is the same as the negative log-likelihood function of the model.